keebio/keebio-docs/docs/breeze-rev1.4-build-guide.md

 :::danger

-Don't insert the microcontroller with the chip side face up, it won't work probably that way.
+Don't insert the microcontroller with the chip side face up, it won't work properly that way.

 :::